new build basement cost UK

 Not many swimming pools go ahead because the additional space and cost for all the pool equipment gets too expensive.
 A pool 10m x 4m is to be built independently inside this basement with the kit along the far side.
 Then a steel frame orangery over it.

 I would really ask yourselves if you will truly use a swimming pool very much.
 I have visited people who thought their grandchildren would often visit, but they didn't and their pool was rarely used.
-Plus, they quickly grow up.
+Plus, grandchildren quickly grow up.

 Another issue is do you build it long and thin to swim or square to play?
 Long enough and square enough as well becomes very big.